Sciprios/TrajectoryExtractorUI/README.md

 A GUI extraction tool to extract trajectories for a set of dates using a given set of parameters.

 ## Requirements
  Written and tested using Python 3.7 and Hysplit.
 All required libraries are given in the `requirements.txt` file.
+To install via Anaconda:

+1. Open an Anaconda prompt.
+2. `cd` into this folder (TrajectoryExtractorUI).
+3. Run the following command: `conda create --name <env_name> --file requirements.txt`

+## Running the Program

-To install these using the following commands:
+To run the program:

-### Anaconda
-    conda install --file requirements.txt

-### Pip
-    pip install -r requirements.txt
+1. Open an Anaconda prompt.
+2. `cd` into this folder (TrajectoryExtractorUI).
+3. Activate the environment created in the previous section.
+4. Run the program using: `python run.py`.

 ## Extraction Process